sanghamitrajohri/sanghamitrajohri/README.md

 - 👋 Hi, I’m @sanghamitrajohri
 - 👀 I’m interested in Computervision and Robotics
+- 🌱 I’m currently working as a Project Engineer at Newspace Research and Technologies, Bangalore.
+Dealing with the computer vision problem statements of Swarm UAVS and fixed wings.

-- 🌱 I’m currently working at 4 Pilots as a computer Vision Engineer -💞️ I’m looking to collaborate on real time projects related to computervision and Robotics.Recenty, have been facinated by UAVs.!!
+-💞️ I’m looking to collaborate on real time projects related to computervision and Robotics.
 - 📫 How to reach me - https://www.linkedin.com/in/sanghamitra-johri/

 <!---